per5cm/Python/Beginner/CS50/Lecture/Lecture3/lecture3.md

 main()
 ```

-# pass
+# Pass

 if you want to pass on doing anything with it so you want to catch it.
+Or it ignores code and passes it.

 ## wtf if indentation